 Understanding which prediction is likely to be stronger is indeed complex.
-What might be important to account for when attempting to understand how strong the crowding-out effect is likely to be in contractual contexts is to understand what behavioral mechanisms drives of crowding-out.
-Elsewhere, one of us has offered a taxonomy of nine types of crowding out processes divided into two main categories, behavioral and social.
-In the behavioral category, one can find for example over-justification for doing the right thing thus shifting the attention from the other party to compliance with the law control and trustworthiness which is being harmed when one does it because it’s the law ;harming the spontaneity of social behavior and harming the creation of cognitive dissonance.
-While in the social aspects of crowding out, we can account for decline in virtue signaling as was evident in the negative effect of monetary incentives to increase the social virtue of whistle-blowing.
-The bureaucratization of behavior which might reduce the taste of people to do the right thing as they see fit reactance to what is being seen as intrusive and illegitimate intervention in the freedom of contracts (e.g. provocative effect of law) and making social relations into market ones (e.g. fine is a price).
-Accounting for the likelihood that these different mechanisms will happen if we mandate empathy in the contractual relationship, will help us determine whether transforming the process of spontaneous empathy into a legally obligation might inadvertently lead to a reduction in the empathy.
+It may be meaningful to account for the behavioral mechanisms that drive the crowding-out phenomenon when trying to understand how strong the crowding-out effect is likely to be in contractual contexts.
+Elsewhere, Feldman has offered a taxonomy of nine types of crowding-out processes divided into two main categories—behavioral and social.
+In the behavioral category, one can find, for example, over-justification for “doing the right thing,” thus shifting the attention from the other party to compliance with the law, control, and trustworthiness, all of which are undermined when a person performs these behaviors simply “because it is the law.”
+Harming the spontaneity of social behavior and creating cognitive dissonance also fall into the behavioral category.
+While with regard to the social aspects of crowding-out, we can account for a decline in virtue signaling, as is evident in the negative effect of monetary incentives in increasing the social virtue of whistle-blowing.
+The bureaucratization of behavior might reduce people’s inclinations to “do the right thing” as they see fit in reaction to what is perceived as intrusive and illegitimate intervention in the freedom of contracts (such as the provocative effect of law) and turning social relations into market relations (for example, “a fine is a price”).
+By accounting for the likelihood that these different mechanisms will occur if empathy is mandated in a contractual relationships, we can better determine whether transforming the process of spontaneous empathy into a legal obligation might inadvertently lead to a reduction in empathy.

 V. Conclusion

-A homo economicus perspective predicts that individuals act in a self-interested manner, displaying a “man is wolf to man” behavior.
-In the realm of the theoretical discussion of contractual relationships, self-interest often takes center stage.
-However, our empirical research challenges this prevailing assumption.
-Our study reveals that individuals frequently make contractual decisions based on other-regarding concerns rather than purely self-interested motives.
-When confronted with a contractual breach stemming from the partner’s difficulties, a substantial number of participants demonstrate a remarkable willingness to assist rather than exploit the struggling party.
-Remarkably, some even voluntarily relinquish contractual rights and absorb losses to aid the party that breached the contract.
-We contend that this behavior is significantly influenced by empathy and compassion, showing the importance of understanding the neglected role of empathy and compassion in contractual behavior.
+A homo economicus perspective predicts that individuals will act in a self-interested manner, displaying homo homini lupus—man is wolf to man—behaviors.
+In theoretical discussions of contractual relationships, self-interest often takes center stage.
+However, the findings from our empirical research challenge this prevailing assumption.
+The participants in our two studies frequently made contractual decisions based on concerns other than purely self-interested motives.
+When confronted with a contractual breach stemming from difficulties experienced by the contracting partner, a substantial number of participants demonstrated a remarkable willingness to assist, rather than exploit, the struggling party.
+Remarkably, some even voluntarily relinquished contractual rights and absorbed losses to aid the party in breach of the contract.
+We contend that this behavior is significantly influenced by empathy and compassion, demonstrating the importance of understanding the neglected role of empathy and compassion in contractual behavior.

 Empathy, often underestimated in contract theory, emerges as a potent force within contractual relationships.
-Our findings highlighted its role in reducing transaction costs, promoting cooperation, and fostering equitable loss-sharing.
+Our findings highlight its role in reducing transaction costs, promoting cooperation, and fostering equitable loss-sharing.
 However, this nuanced attribute also presents challenges.
 While empathetic tendencies enhance trust and collaboration, they simultaneously create openings for exploitation by cynical parties.
-Hence in this paper, we delve into the delicate balance between empathy’s benefits and potential pitfalls.
-We explore how heightened awareness of empathetic inclinations can lead to both fair outcomes and inefficiencies.
-Moreover, we examine the unwarranted allocation of resources and the unintended sentiments that empathy may evoke in commercial contexts.
+Hence, in this paper, we explored the delicate balance between the benefits and potential pitfalls of empathy, including how heightened awareness of empathetic inclinations can lead to both fair outcomes and inefficiencies.
+Moreover, we examined the unwarranted allocation of resources and the unintended sentiments that empathy may evoke in commercial contexts.